marlinprotocol/ollama_oyster_setup/Readme.md

    # replace <url> with url from the upload step
    oyster-cvm deploy --wallet-private-key <key> --image-url <url> --instance-type c6g.4xlarge --region ap-south-1 --operator 0xe10Fa12f580e660Ecd593Ea4119ceBC90509D642 --duration-in-minutes 15
    ```
-   Make a note of the IP from the output.
+   Make a note of the IP from the output and wait for ~2min for the model pull to finish.

 8. Test using `curl` from host machine
   ```sh